 During this reporting period, we continue to find the Department in Phase 1, or policy, compliance with all 22 of the remaining active Tasks.
-With regard to Phase 2, or full compliance, we find that OPD is in compliance with 13 of the 22 remaining Tasks; this is one more than we found in compliance in the last three reporting periods.
+With regard to Phase 2, or full compliance, we find that OPD is in compliance with 12 of the 22 remaining Tasks.
+This reflects a reversal, to out of compliance with one Task, and the change from partial compliance to deferred for another.